President and Chief Executive Officer

 She has a bachelor’s degree in Business Administration from the University of South Florida, and a master’s degree in Human Resource Management from Rollins College.

-Cacciatore serves as a mentor with the University of South Florida's Corporate Mentoring program.
+Cacciatore serves on the board of the Crisis Center of Tampa Bay.
+She has served as a mentor with the University of South Florida’s Corporate Mentoring program.

 Vice President Finance